 Except where otherwise noted, all content on this site is by Future Plural (contact us) and is licensed for use under a Creative Commons Attribution-Noncommercial-Share Alike 3.0 Unported License.

 To create Venue’s media rig, we customized a set of standard surveying tripods.
 Atop these we’ve mounted an array of devices, from the practical to the poetic, most of which were created for Venue by Chris Woebken, an acclaimed interaction designer and 2011 TED Fellow.

 Chris Woebken runs a rapid research practice, producing props, narratives, and cinematic visualizations to investigate the social implications of new technologies.
 Chris has worked on a series of projects exploring human-animal interactions, such as Animal Superpowers, a beetle-wresting interface, and the robotic river buoys he created for the Sentient City exhibition with Natalie Jeremijenko and The Living Architecture Lab.
 His work has been shown at the Nevada Museum of Art, the Museum of Modern Art in New York, the Science Gallery in Dublin, and the IVAM Institute of Modern Art in Valencia.

 We also saved some room on the right to bring along a guest device or instrument.
-Right now, we're delighted to be borrowing Matt Richardson's Descriptive Camera, which is like a Polaroid, except that, instead of printing out a picture, it prints a textual description of the scene.
+We've borrowed Matt Richardson's Descriptive Camera, for example, which is like a Polaroid, except that, instead of printing out a picture, it prints a textual description of the scene.
 You can watch a demonstration below.

 The Venue Box